dianyulius/face-cctv-utils/README.md

 **Solution:** This script automatically:
 - ✅ Removes the NoNewPrivileges restriction
+- ✅ Works non-interactively when piped (no prompts)
 - ✅ Creates timestamped backup of service file
 - ✅ Validates the fix was applied correctly
 - ✅ Restarts the service automatically